nsidn98/Transfer-Learning-for-RL/README.md

 # Transfer-Matching-Networks

+#### Go to this [link](https://github.com/nsidn98/Transfer-Matching-Networks/blob/master/src/algos/dqn/README.md) for usage of zero-shot learning of cartpole-env

 ## Flipped States:
 States is flipped in new environment:
 * To run the basic experiment with flipped states: